umisc/misc-website/src/events/2021-05-14-red-team-camp-by-promithic.io/index.md

 ---

+Tales from the Front … Red Team Ops and Adversarial Simulations An anecdotal review of real-world scenarios and training exercises from the corporate world of red teaming.
+From planning through to execution, learn about the ins and outs of conducting a successful red team in the field.
-Have you ever wondered how a hacker’s life is?
-We all know hacking involves a lot of precision and craftmanship.
-Building concise and deadly payload target against companies and gain access?
-But hacking in reality We are having a special segment Promithic.io’s Yianni Zachos who’s share first-hand experience of what’s it like to be a Red Teamer.
-Yianni has a long career in the security domain and some amazing stories to share.
+We are having a special segment Promithic.io’s 0d4rk30 who shares the first-hand experience of what’s it like to be a Red Teamer.
+0d4rk30 has a long career in the security domain and some amazing stories to share.

-Come enjoy some free Pizza and listen to very cool hacking stories :D
+Come enjoy some free Pizza 🍕and listen to very cool hacking stories 😃 Guest Speaker: 0d4rk30, Senior Lead — Offensive Operations, Promithic.io

-Guest Speaker: Yianni Zachos, Senior Lead — Offensive Operations Date & Time: 14th May, 12 pm – 1:30 pm AEDT
+Date & Time: 14th May, 12 pm – 1:30 pm AEDT

-Location: PAR-Alan Gilbert-G18 (On Campus)
+Location: PAR-Alan Gilbert-121 (Theatre 3)